Brettanda/friday-docs/docs/commands/music.md

 ??? missing "Does not have a slash command to match"
 	Learn more about [slash commands](/#slash-commands)

-Remove an item from the queue
+Remove a song from the queue by index.

 === "Usage"